-We joined Vasili (hiking miles into the woods) to capture him foraging for mushrooms, goldenrod flower and bramble leaf for a new series of beers called Gathered - a beer which should encapsulate a single time and place.
+We joined Vasili (hiking miles into the woods) to capture him foraging for mushrooms, goldenrod flower and bramble leaf for a new series of beers called Gathered - a beer which encapsulates a single time and place.
 Vasili, being a former art student, also hand prints the artwork for each label.
 Please enjoy this brewer profile for Wunderkammer!

 Justin Korby is Stoneman Brewery.
 Located on a remote farm in Colrain, Massachusetts, Stoneman was a one-man brewing operation with a hyper focused goal of making beer while using all local ingredients (on a tiny one barrel brewing system at that).
 He also operated the first and only beer CSA in Massachusetts.
 A successful endeavor up until it wasn't.
 In this 4K 90 second piece we present the return of Stoneman Brewery who, after a hiatus, is determined to maintain his brewing philosophy through the benefit of contract brewing.
 Cheers!